 Taking your pet to the veterinarian once a year shouldn’t be treated as optional -- it’s a necessity.
 Be sure to budget for the visit along with any additional costs that may arise.
-If you are having trouble paying for your pet’s annual health care, you may want to look into purchasing pet insurance or a pet health care savings plan, such as Protection Plus by PetCareRx.
+If you are having trouble paying for your pet’s annual health care, you may want to look into purchasing pet insurance or a prescription plan for pets, such as PetPlus.

 Want to spend less on vet visits?

-Sign up for PetPlus, the first ever comprehensive savings plan for pets.
+Sign up for PetPlus, the first ever prescription plan for pets.
 Find out how much a membership will help you save.